 Thus, a comprehensive package plan covers both third party liability as well as damages faced by the two-wheeler.
 The premiums are, obviously, higher.
 The premium comprises of the third party premium and own damage premium.
 While the third party premium is fixed by the IRDA, own damage premium depends on the Insured Declared Value (IDV) of the two-wheeler.

-Besides the above-mentioned coverage features, a comprehensive package policy offers many optional coverage features too.
+Besides the above-mentioned coverage features, a comprehensive motor insurance policy offers many optional coverage features too.
 You can opt for these add-ons by paying an additional premium and increase the scope of coverage.
 The popular add-ons include the following :

 Zero depreciation cover